KarolinaBenkova/Mathematical-Modelling-of-Aggregation-and-Swarming-in-Nematodes/README.md

-# Mathematical-Modelling-of-Aggregation-and-Swarming-in-Nematodes
+# Mathematical Modelling of Aggregation and Swarming in Nematodes
-Repository for the code scripts used in my MSc Dissertation.
+Repository for the FEniCS code scripts used in my MSc Dissertation.